thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 | Update            | `200`           | `application/json`    | `'Kate'`      |
 | Destroy           | `200`           | `application/json`    | `'Kate'`      |

+### Exercise

+Take a few moments to diagram how a RESTful, database-driven HTTP server works.

+Once you've satisfied, turn to a neighbor and explain how information flows throw the system.

+## Why is a database-driven, HTTP server is useful?

+**Representational state transfer** (REST) is a way to structure client-server communication over HTTP.
+While the official definition of REST is quite formal, the basics of REST can be summarized with the following rules.

+-  Clients are concerned with user interface.
+-  Servers are concerned with data persistence.
+-  Clients and servers communicate over a well-defined HTTP contract.
+-  Clients and servers think about data in terms of resources.
+-  Clients send HTTP requests to create, read, update, and destroy resources.
+-  Servers send HTTP responses to indicate the result of these operations.

-## How do you use Express and Knex to build a database-driven, HTTP server?
+## How do you use Express and Knex to build a RESTful, database-driven HTTP server?

 Here's an entity relationship diagram representing the data model the HTTP server will need to manage.